Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme: Power spectrum constraints from the CSL scheme

 Finally, with these results, by considering the $\beta$-exponential potential, we get the scalar spectral index and tensor-to-scalar ratio, as follows

 The deviations owing to the collapse parameter are shown in the $n_{s}-r$ plane (Fig. \ref{fig4}).
 The constraints shown in Fig. \ref{fig4} for the Planck 2018 baseline analysis, adapted from \citep{PLANCK2018}, incorporating BICEP/Keck along with BAO data, present bounds that exclude the tachyonic $\beta$-exponential inflation in the CSL approach on determined ranges of $\alpha$ and $\beta$ parameters.
 In this case, the contours in the vertical ($r$) direction are shrunk by the BK18 data, whereas the BAO data shrinks the contours along the horizontal ($n_{s}$) direction \citep{PLANCK2018}.
-At $95\%$ CL, from Planck TT,TE,EE+lowE+lensing likelihood, for $N=50$, the results impose bounds on the collapse parameter such that $\alpha<2.0\times10^{-1}\,\mathrm{Mpc^{-1}}$, for $\beta=1.6$.
-Furthermore, from this analysis, one can observe that, for $N=60$, we must have $\alpha<7.0\times10^{-2}\,\mathrm{Mpc^{-1}}$ with $\beta=0.6$.
+At $95\%$ CL, from Planck TT,TE,EE+lowE+lensing likelihood, for $N\geq50$, the results impose bounds on the collapse parameter such that $\alpha<5.6\,\mathrm{Mpc^{-1}}$, for $\beta=2.0$.
+Furthermore, from this analysis, one can observe that, for $N\leq60$, we must have $\alpha<9.6\,\mathrm{Mpc^{-1}}$ with $\beta=2.0$.
+It turns out that the limits on $\alpha$ are strengthened by considering the ACT dataset.
+By assuming $\beta = 2.0$, so $\alpha < 2.7 \,(5.5)\,\mathrm{Mpc^{-1}}$ for $N\geq50\,(N\leq60)$.